boxme/AsyncManager/README.md

 --- | --- | ---
 11 - 12 | Concurrent | Sequential/concurrent (customizable)
 13+ | Sequential | Sequential/concurrent (customizable)
+Furthermore, all AsyncTask instances also share an application-wide, global execution property.
+This means that if two different threads launch two different instances at the same time, they will still be executed sequentially.<br>

-If all you need is one single thread to process your background thread sequentially, you can consider IntentService
+If all you need is one single thread to process your background thread sequentially, you can consider using IntentService.